Natural Born Sinners (Romans 5:12-21)

 When I was a kid, I used to rush home for lunch.
 I was only a few minutes away from school, so I could run home, make a quick sandwich, and turn on the TV in time to watch the lunchtime episode of The Flintstones.
 Remember that?
 We would rush back in time to make it back to school, but almost every day we would have time to see what was happening in the life of Fred and Wilma.

-Occasionally, when Fred had a decision to make, these two characters would pop up over his shoulders and fight with each other.
+Sometimes, when Fred had to make a decision, two characters would appear over his shoulders and argue.
 Fred was in the middle, and he would have to make up his mind which one to listen to.
 One was evil – the bad side of Fred.
 It had the pitchfork and the horns, and was red, and it would try to convince Fred to do the wrong thing – which wasn’t very hard.
 Then there was the good Fred, like an angel, making a case that Fred should do the right thing.
 Most of the time, Fred would end up making the wrong choice and end up doing what was wrong.

 I know it’s only a cartoon, but I wonder: why is it so much fun to do the wrong thing?
 We like to think of ourselves as fundamentally good people, so why do we even have this battle going on in our heads?
 Why do we get that momentary rush when we give in to one of our passions – even when we know that we’re doing the wrong thing?
 I mean, when you give somebody a piece of your mind, doesn’t it feel good to have put them in their place?
-When you give in to a craving and do something that you know you shouldn’t be doing, doesn’t it feel good – at least for a moment – to have indulged yourself?
+Indulging in a craving feels good, even if just for a moment, despite knowing it might not be the right choice.

 We even believe that when we get to heaven, we’ll stand in line and wait for God to judge us.
 When it’s our turn, we probably will be okay, because there’s a lot worse than us in line.
 Sure, we’re not as good as Billy Graham or Mother Theresa, but we are pretty good.
 And when we stand in front of God, we’ll admit that we’ve made mistakes, but then we’ll say, “But nobody’s perfect.”
 And then we’ll just wait for God to look at us, and open the doors, and let us into heaven, because we are pretty good.
 We could have been better, but we’re good.
 Most of us walk around thinking that we’re good, but not perfect, people.

 The fact that you’re at church probably means that you recognize that you need a Savior.
-The tendency for a lot of us is to think that we’ll do so much, and Jesus will do so much, and together we’ll make it into heaven.
+Many of us believe that our efforts, combined with Jesus' help, will secure our place in heaven.
 And we’re trying our best to be really good people – but the problem is that we let ourselves down.
 And we end up beating ourselves up because we keep on messing up.
-And if you’re like me, you’re occasionally very frustrated with yourself because you want to be good, but you keep on doing bad things.
+I often feel frustrated because I want to be good but keep doing bad things.
 You can’t figure out why you’re good, yet you sometimes want to do bad things.

 I want to take you to a passage of the Bible today that will explain the problem, and it will also give you a solution.
 And it’s all based on a premise: you’re not good.
 The Bible says that you aren’t a good person who occasionally does good things.
 You are a bad person who occasionally does good things.
 We don’t like to hear that, and it might offend you, but it’s the truth about who we are.